LOJK10229U Natural Resource Economics

 Neher, P. (1990), Natural Resource Economics -- Conservation and Exploitation, Cambridge University Press

-It is also highly recommended that students have attended BSc courses in Environmental and Natural Resource Economics and have some background in mathematics and optimization methods.
+It is also highly recommended that students have attended BSc courses in Environmental and Natural Resource Economics.

 Exercises aim at illustrating the general results obtained.
 They also show how various aspects of resources, presented in isolation by each analytical chapter, combine when they are considered simultaneously.